 Illinois High School Boys Basketball Top 10 Poll

-Here are the boys prep basketball polls with rank, team, first-place votes, record and total points.
+Here are the boys prep basketball polls with rank, team, first-place votes, record, total points and previous ranking.

 |School